toevi/RadioAndroidPro/README.md

 ## 🎉 Important Announcement

-**The PRO version has been withdrawn from GitHub and is no longer available for download as APK.**
+**PRO version with Android Auto integration is available in APK file, instructions and download on the GitHub project page [https://toevi.github.io/RadioAndroidPro/downloads](https://toevi.github.io/RadioAndroidPro/) in APK format.**

-The PRO version has been released in the official Google Play Store as the regular version of RadioAndroid.
+The Free version has been released in the official Google Play Store as the regular version of RadioAndroid.
 Link on the home page.

-All previously downloaded APK files will continue to work normally.

 ---